 A newsfeed will present to the user newly released songs from artists and events within the user’s area.
 These artists will be artists that are found in the user’s playlists from the music streaming services.
 If a user clicks a card in the newsfeed, it will redirect the user to either three things: artist, event, or song.
 By default, it will either redirect the user to the song or playlist, depending on which it is.
 In order to be redirected to the artist, they will have to specially click the artist’s name.
 A user directed to a to an event will have their default web application opened to a webpage that allows the user to buy a ticket to the event if they wish.
 If the user is clicking a song, it will automatically start streaming in the background.
 If the user chooses the artist, they will be directed to the artist’s page that shows more information about the artist.

 The music player will control the playback of the music and control the volume.
 It will allow the user to skip, go to the previous, play, pause, repeat and shuffle.
 A user will be able to scrub to a certain position in the song.

+When searching for a song, the top result will be the one that most resembles what the user searched for.
+It will still show results from the other services and will give them an option to stream, add to a local or streaming playlist, and download.

 The user will be able to see playlists from local and streaming services.
 They will be able to edit the playlist by adding or removing a song.
 They can edit the name and create new playlists.
 These newly created playlists may either be local or specified to a specific music streaming service.